keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

 ## Step 4.
 Change Istio traffic routing (manually)
 In this step, you will configure traffic routing in Istio to redirect traffic to both versions of the `carts` service.

-1. On github.com, go to your github organization used by keptn.
+1. Go to your github organization used by keptn (i.e., the github organization used for `keptn configure`).

 1. Click on the repository called `sockshop` and change the branch to `production`.